Tips and planning for success

 - Sound travel at night and many people snore on Kilimanjaro – bring some ear plugs to sleep with.

 - Travel with your most important gear as hand luggage – e.g. wear your hiking boots in the plane – missing luggage is a common problem.
+It is possible to rent most of the items, but it better to avoid renting hiking boots, thermal underwear etc.

 - Bring some blister plasters, Vaseline and liner socks.
 If you start to get blisters it will help a lot.

-- There is mobile reception on most of the mountain (except the first days on the Rongai route).
+- There is mobile reception on most of the mountain (except the first days on the Lemosho and Rongai route).
 If you bring your mobile, make sure you activate international roaming.
 Because you cannot recharge the battery, only have the phone on an hour or two daily.